skynav/ttt/README.md

  * Error if time expression expressed as clock-time and frames are not less than frame rate.
 (10.3.1)
  * Error if time expression expressed as clock-time and sub-frames are not less than sub-frame rate.
 (10.3.1)
  * Error if time expression uses frame component or `f` metric when tts:timeBase is clock.
 (10.3.1)
+ * Error if TT Metadata Namespace attribute specified on element where it is not explicitly permitted.

 ## Verification Model